maxisam/ngx-clipboard/README.md

 [plunker](http://embed.plnkr.co/PD4Ap8/)

 ## Contributing

 1. Your commits conform to the conventions established [here](https://github.com/conventional-changelog/conventional-changelog-angular/blob/master/convention.md)
-2. This project used [commitizen](https://github.com/commitizen/cz-cli) and [semantic-release](https://github.com/semantic-release/semantic-release) to handle npm version from CI
-    + run git add first to add your changes to staging
-    + use `npm run commit` to commit, and CI will do the rest.
-    + if changes contain breaking change, use `BREAKING CHANGE` keyword in the comment to trigger major release
-    + before push to git and trigger CI, you can dry run `npm run semantic-release` locally to make sure the version number is push as expected.

 ## Troubleshooting

-1. If you use webpack, check `/demo/webpack`.
-Try to use the same version of webpack that demo used, if you run into any error.

-2. The latest version (3.0.0+) works with AoT, please check [/demo/angular2-aot-webpack](https://github.com/maxisam/ngx-clipboard/tree/master/demo/angular2-aot-webpack) to see how to make it work.

 Kudos to

 [Thierry Templier](http://stackoverflow.com/a/36330518/667767) This project is inspired by his answer on StackOverflow.

 The core function is ported from [clipboard.js](http://zenorocha.github.io/clipboard.js/) by [@zenorocha](https://twitter.com/zenorocha).

-[blacksonic](https://github.com/blacksonic/ngx-aot-webpack) AoT's demo is based on his project.

-[robisim74](https://github.com/robisim74/angular-library-starter) This project uses his library starter.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.1.